 Jeana is thrilled and excited to be the Stage Manager for PEI PWYC Theatre Festival.
 Jeana attended Dalhousie University studying acting, has been a property and restaurant manager.
 She graduated from the Holland College Heritage Retrofit Carpentry program in 2015.
 Jeana was the Assistant Stage Manager for Anne and Gilbert in 2015-16 and will be heading back for the upcoming 2017 season as the Stage Manager here at The Guild.
 Her love of theatre, carpentry and all things creative makes bringing The PWYC Theatre Festival to life a joy.
 Jeana wants to thank her friends and family for their unlimited support in all her adventures.
 Congratulations to the cast and creative team, please enjoy!

-Donnie Macphee has been working professionally for nearly 25 years.
+This is Donnie's third winter doing off-season theatre on the Island, though he has been working professionally for nearly 25 years.
 Originally from London, Ontario, his favorite roles include: Algernon in The Importance Of Being Earnest (Watermark Theatre), Stewpot in South Pacific (Stratford Festival), Dr. William Fergusson in Bloodless: The Trial Of Burke And Hare (Theatre 20).
-Donnie moved to the Island two years ago with his beautiful wife, Rosie.
+Donnie moved to the Island three years ago with his beautiful wife, Rosie.

-Catherine moved to PEI in 2004 and was co-founder of Young at Heart Musical Theatre for Seniors – a professional theatre company dedicated to producing original Canadian musicals and touring them to island seniors’ facilities.
+Catherine is the co-founder of Young at Heart Musical Theatre for Seniors – a professional theatre company dedicated to producing original Canadian musicals and touring them to island seniors’ facilities.
 She served as Artistic Producer for 10 years.
 Catherine served as Artistic Director for the Harbourfront Theatre Summer Festival for three seasons.
-Most recent directing and choreography credits include: The (Post) Mistress – Victoria Playhouse; The Affections of May, The Ballad of Stompin’ Tom, Nunsense, Forever Plaid (director/choreographer) - Harbourfront Theatre; Dr. Magnificent’s Travelling Musical Medicine Show (co-writer/director), Extraordinary, Canada In Love (director), The Big Red Radio Show (choreographer) – Young at Heart Theatre; The Sound of Music, The Wizard of Oz (assistant director) - Confederation Centre of the Arts.
+Most recent directing and choreography credits include: Anne and Gilbert - The Guild, The (Post) Mistress – Victoria Playhouse; The Affections of May, The Ballad of Stompin’ Tom, Nunsense, Forever Plaid (director/choreographer) - Harbourfront Theatre; Dr. Magnificent’s Travelling Musical Medicine Show (co-writer/director) – Young at Heart Theatre.

 Graham Putnam has been a writer, producer and comedic performer on PEI stages for nearly two decades, notably in the comedy groups Sketch 22 and Popalopalots as well as appearances in the Confederation Centre Christmas Pantos Aladdin and Robyn Hood.
 Along with numerous theatre shows, he lends whatever creative hand he can to local web, TV and film productions like Just Passing Through and jiggers.
 As a hobby and occasionally a job he edits videos for himself and others and tries to be as creative as possible and still make a living in a province he is happy and proud to call home.